apache/iceberg-python/mkdocs/docs/api.md

 )
 ```

-One can also create an Iceberg table using a pyarrow schema:
+To create a table using a pyarrow schema:

 ```python
 import pyarrow as pa